gutow/round_using_error/README.md

 Ideas, suggestions, bug reports and general comments are welcome .
 Please use the github repository issues tracker:
 [https://github.com/gutow/round_using_error/issues](https://github.com/gutow/round_using_error/issues).

+#### Change Log
+* 1.1.0 Increased error checking.
+Now raises warning for negative error values.
+Also fixes an error that occurred with  negative values.

 #### [This software is distributed under the GNU V3 license](https://gnu.org/licenses)
 This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by